-(Note) The other employee benefit expenses including meal expenses, overtime pay and workers' benefits.

-- A. For the year ended of December 31, 2020 and 2019, the number of employees of the Company was 1,548 and 1,537, of which the number of directors who were not employees concurrently was 7 and 3 respectively. - B. Companies which are listed in Taiwan Stock Exchange or Taipei Exchange should disclose the following information: - (a) The average employee benefit expenses was NT\$1,252 thousand for the year ended 2020 [(total amount of employee benefit expenses - total amount of director remuneration) / (total number of employees - the number of directors who were not employees concurrently)].
+- (Note) The other personnel expenses including food stipend, overtime pay and employee benefits. - A. For the year ended of December 31, 2021 and 2020, the number of employees of the Company was 1,605 and 1,548, of which the number of directors who were not employees concurrently was both 7. - B. Companies which are listed in Taiwan Stock Exchange or Taipei Exchange should disclose the following information: - (a) The average employee benefit expenses was NT\$1,301 thousand for the year ended 2021 [(total amount of employee benefit expenses total amount of director remuneration) / (total number of employees - the number of directors who were not employees concurrently)].

-The average employee benefit expenses was NT\$1,100 thousand for the year ended 2019 [(total amount of employee benefit expenses - total amount of director remuneration) / (total number of employees - the number of directors who were not employees concurrently)].
+The average employee benefit expenses was NT\$1,252 thousand for the year ended 2020 [(total amount of employee benefit expenses - total amount of director remuneration) / (total number of employees - the number of directors who were not employees concurrently)].

-(b) The average salary expenses was NT\$1,071 thousand for the year ended 2020 [total amount of salary expenses / (total number of employees - the number of directors who did not have concurrent employees)].

-The average salary expenses was NT\$929 thousand for the year ended 2019

-[total amount of salary expenses / (total number of employees - the number of directors who did not have concurrent employees)].

-- (c) The adjustment change of average salary expenses was 15.29% [(the average salary expenses in 2020 - the average salary expenses in 2019) / the average salary expenses in 2019]. - (d) The Company has already established audit committee by the rule in 2020 to replace the supervisor.
-The Company derecognized the supervisor's remuneration in 2020 and recognized the supervisor's remuneration NT\$3,720 thousand in 2019. - (e) The salary and remuneration policy of the Company :

-Board of Directors and managers' salaries are referred to the industry standards, and the bonuses are allocated according to their performance, risk taking and level of contribution, etc. Employees' salaries are based on their academic background, professional knowledge, years of experience, and their KPI.
-Employees' annual salaries are also adjusted based on Company's condition to motivate and retain outstanding employees.

-- C. According to the Company's existing articles of incorporation, the Company shall allocate remuneration to employees and remuneration to directors/supervisors when allocating the earnings. - D. (a) The Company has approved the motion for amendments to the Articles of Incorporation on June 15, 2020:

-If the Company retains income before tax after the account settlement, it shall allocate 0.1%~15% thereof as the remuneration to employees, and not be higher than 3% thereof as the remuneration to directors.
+- (b) The average salary expenses was NT\$1,096 thousand for the year ended 2021 [total amount of salary expenses / (total number of employees the number of directors who did not have concurrent employees)]. - The average salary expenses was NT\$1,071 thousand for the year ended 2020 [total amount of salary expenses / (total number of employees the number of directors who did not have concurrent employees)]. - (c) The adjustment change of average salary expenses was 2.33% [(the average salary expenses in 2021 the average salary expenses in 2020) / the average salary expenses in 2020]. - (d) The Company has already established audit committee by the rule in 2020 to replace the supervisor.
+The Company derecognized the supervisor's remuneration in both 2020 and 2021. - (e) The salary and remuneration policy of the Company: - Board of Directors and managers' salaries are referred to the industry standards, and the bonuses are allocated according to their performance, risk taking and level of contribution, etc. Employees' salaries are based on their academic background, professional knowledge, years of experience, and their KPI.
+Employees' annual salaries are also adjusted based on Company's condition to motivate and retain outstanding employees. - C. According to the Company's existing articles of incorporation, the Company shall allocate remuneration to employees and remuneration to directors/supervisors when allocating the earnings. - D. (a) The Company has approved the motion for amendments to the Articles of Incorporation on June 15, 2020: - If the Company retains income before tax after the account settlement, it shall allocate 0.1%~15% thereof as the remuneration to employees, and not be higher than 3% thereof as the remuneration to directors.
 However, profits must first be taken to offset against cumulative losses, if any.
 The remainder, if any, shall be allocated as the remuneration to employees and directors on a pro rata basis as referred to in the preceding paragraph.